These beautiful geckos are great for those who have never kept reptiles. They are fairly easy to care for and tame down quickly with regular handling.

 8) Heat lamp with some way to regulate heat, either a dimmer switch or a thermostat

 Crested geckos are native to New Caledonia, an island off of Australia.
-They were thought to be extinct, but were rediscovered in 1994 after a storm.
+They were thought to be extinct, but were rediscovered by scientists in 1994 after a storm.
 Although there are crested geckos in the wild, their population is threatened by habitat loss, as well as predation by two introduced species to the island: fire ants and cats.
 Luckily they are very prolific in captivity and they are very well established in the pet trade.

 Habitat: These arboreal geckos live in the trees and do well in vertically oriented enclosures.
 Cresteds tend to sleep between broad leaves, so include leafy plants, which can be live or fake.
 Pothos is a great choice if you decide to go with live plants.
 It needs little light to thrive and has good sized leaves for the geckos to rest in.